kapalk/Multilayer-Perceptron-Library/README.md

 # backpropagation-feedforward-ANN
-    Creating feedforward neural network which trained using basic backpropagation algorithm from scratch
+    A feedforward neural network which is trained using basic backpropagation algorithm.
+The whole network and algorithm are built from scratch using pure python 3.5.

 ## scripts
 -`FF_ANN_backpropagation.py`: implementation of the network and algorithm